djordan218/GreenThumb/README.md

 - Visit the site.
 - Create an account.
 - Add plants that you want to have in your garden.
-- Sign up for email alerts if you want to make sure you sow seeds/plant in time!

 ## API